 But Joan decided that they were men of importance in the Solomons, and that their examination of the plantation and of its accounts was of sinister significance.
 At dinner no word was dropped that gave a hint of their errand.

-The conversation was on general topics; but Joan could not help noticing the troubled, absent expression that occasionally came into Sheldon's eyes.
-After coffee, she left them; and at midnight, from across the compound, she could hear the low murmur of their voices and see glowing the fiery ends of their cigars.
+The conversation was on general topics: but Joan could not belo The conversation was on general topics; but Joan could not help noticing the troubled, absent expression that occasionally came into Sheldon's eyes.
+After coffee, she left them; and at midnight, "What you think?" she asked Ornfiri.
+"Sheldon marster big fella walk about along Sydney.
+Yes, me t'ink so.
+He finish along Berande."
+All day the examination of the plantation and the discussion went on; and all day the skipper of the Malakula sent urgent messages ashore for the two men to hasten.
+It was not until sunset that they went down to the boat, and even then a final talk of nearly an hour took place on the beach.
+Sheldon was combating something - that she could plainly see; and that his two visitors "Sheldon marster he go along finish short time little bit," was from across the compound, she could hear the low murmur of their voices and see glowing the fiery ends of their cigars.
 Up early herself, she found they had already departed on another tramp over the plantation.